 To help save time, you can fully assemble your homemade au gratin potatoes up to 24 hours ahead of time.

 Once you finish layering, cover tightly with plastic wrap (pressing the wrap directly on the potatoes to minimize discoloring) and refrigerate until ready to bake.

 Let the dish sit at room temperature while the oven preheats.
 Since it’ll be cold going into the oven, you may need a longer baking time.

 What To Serve With Parmesan Au Gratin Potatoes

 Here are some recipes that pair well with homemade au gratin potatoes:

 - 1 1/2 pounds russet potatoes (roughly 4 large potatoes), peeled and thinly sliced (preferably with a mandoline for even, thin cuts)

-- 1/2 cup chopped onion
+- 1/2 cup diced yellow or white onion

 - 2 garlic cloves, minced